 In my opinion, sweet potatoes are a superfood on many levels.
-Not only are they incredibly nutritious (a 1-cup serving offers 65% of our daily requirement for vitamin C and as much as 700% of the recommended daily requirement for vitamin A), they also have a fairly low glycemic index of 17.
-They’re also easy to find, easy to store, easy to cook, and they can function equally in sweet or savory recipes.
+Not only are they incredibly nutritious (a one-cup serving offers 65 percent of our daily requirement for vitamin C and as much as 700 percent of the recommended daily requirement for vitamin A), but they also have a fairly low glycemic index of 17.
+They’re also easy to find, easy to store, and easy to cook and they can function equally in sweet or savory sweet-potato recipes.
 But most importantly, they’re delicious.

 I like to roast my sweet potatoes to encourage their dense texture to soften and bring out their sweetness.
 Having a few already-cooked sweet potatoes in my refrigerator is like money in the bank, so I always roast extras while I’m at it.
 I also will sneak a few into the oven when I’m cooking something else for a more efficient way to roast them up.

-4. Check for doneness: Depending on the size of your potatoes, it may take between 30 minutes to 1 hour for them to be done.
-Check at 30 minutes by squeezing one of the potatoes in a oven mitt protected hand and inserting a sharp knife or fork into the center.
+Check for doneness: Depending on the size of your potatoes, it may take between 30 minutes to 1 hour for them to be done.
+Check at 30 minutes by squeezing one of the potatoes in an oven mitt-protected hand and inserting a sharp knife or fork into the center.
 They should feel quite soft and the knife should easily glide all the way through.
-If not return to the oven and check again in 10 minutes.
+If not, return to the oven and check again in 10 minutes.

-5. Enjoy now or save for later: Enjoy your sweet potatoes in the many ways listed below or store them in the refrigerator for later.
+Enjoy now or save for later: Enjoy your sweet potatoes immediately or store them in the refrigerator for later.
 For storage, I leave them wrapped in their foil jackets on the counter until cool and then pop them into a plastic bag or glass container and put them into the fridge.
 They will keep for several days.
 Reheat in a microwave or toaster oven or use in recipes as needed.